Developing ideas and tracking numbers. A marketer's job is to hone their skills with intuition and logic

 Roles held

-Hiruko-san : I'm in charge of the company's overall marketing.
-I check and adjust the performance of Google Ads and social media ads, and create images and videos for advertisements.
+Ebisu-san: I'm in charge of marketing for the entire company.
+I monitor and adjust the performance of Google Ads and social media ads, and I also create images and videos for advertisements.

 *Click here for the Marketing Department's introduction blog!

 A new start as the Innovation Strategy Department!
-Introduction to the Marketing Department
+Introducing the Marketing Division

-Hiruko-san : My days are completely different.
-Some days are packed with meetings, while other days I can focus almost entirely on manual work.
-Today, I'll write about the flow of a day with a moderate number of meetings.
+Ebisu-san: My days are completely different from day to day.
+Some days I have a packed schedule of meetings, while other days I can focus almost entirely on hands-on work.
+This time, I'll describe the flow of a day with a moderate number of meetings.

 What is your important work philosophy and what is rewarding about being a marketer?

-Hiruko : Don't neglect the basics.
-Unlike studying, I think there are fewer correct answers once you enter society, but there are processes through which many people have gone through trial and error to get closer to the correct answer, and I think that has become the standard strategy today.
-So I feel that making decisions based on those basics will result in a more accurate answer.
-Sometimes I tend to rush ahead with ideas that just pop into my head, so I try to be conscious of this as a warning to myself (laughs).
+Ebisu-san: It's about not neglecting the basics.
+Unlike studying, I think there are fewer things in the real world that have a single right answer, but in order to get closer to that right answer, many people have gone through a process of trial and error, and that's what has become the standard strategy today.
+So I feel that making decisions based on those basics will likely lead to a more accurate answer.
+I sometimes get carried away with ideas that just pop into my head, so I keep this in mind as a reminder to myself (laughs).

 What does he look like in private?